|

 to promote it, Petrus had to put the actual touring band together

 to make it a real promotable entity.
-If I recall they did some
+If I recall they did

-you know was unleashed upon the world!
+change that you know was unleashed upon the world!
+To make

-booking agents (Norby Walters was ours) needed to get
+(Norby Walters was ours) needed to get people to feel a connection

-people to feel a connection to the band".
+to the band".

 Sharing